 Skip to main content

-Although learning about complications can be frightening, understanding what could go wrong can keep you proactive.
-Knowing what symptoms to look for can help you receive timely medical care.
+Although learning about complications can be frightening, understanding what could go wrong at this point in your pregnancy can help you prepare and know what to expect.
+Knowing about second trimester problems and what symptoms to look for can help you receive timely medical care.
 Learn more about what to look for in your second trimester and when you should contact your doctor.

 Miscarriage